 Please submit all applications to marked:

-Sage Green Mental Health Commission of NSW, Locked Bag 5013, Gladesville NSW 1675 or via email to: email@example.com
+Sage Green Mental Health Commission of New South Wales, Locked Bag 5013, Gladesville NSW 1675 or via email to: email@example.com

 The fee for the work is $2,500 including GST: $1,000 payable on acceptance of the design; and $1,500 payable on delivery of the final artwork.